trueos/pcbsd/src-qt5/docs/preinstall.rst

 Creating Free Space
 ===================

-If you wish to dual-boot PC-BSD® with an existing operating system, you must first make sure that there is either a free partition or an area of free space to install into.
+If you wish to dual-boot TrueOS® with an existing operating system, you must first make sure that there is either a free partition or an area of free space to install into.
 For example, if you are currently running a Windows operating system, it will be installed to the entire hard drive.
-You will need to first shrink the partition that contains the current operating system in order to make room to install PC-BSD®.
+You will need to first shrink the partition that contains the current operating system in order to make room to install TrueOS®.
 Shrinking is an operation that retains the current operating system, while reducing the size of its partition.
 This section demonstrates how to create free space within Windows 7.

 .. warning:: **before** shrinking a partition, make sure that you first back up your valuable data to an external media such as a removable USB drive!